MicrosoftDocs/dataexplorer-docs/data-explorer/using-diagnostic-logs.md

 > Ingestion logs aren't supported for streaming ingestion, direct ingestion to the engine, ingestion from query, or set-or-append commands.

 > [!NOTE]
-> Failed ingestion logs are reported only for final state of an ingest operation, unlike (Ingestion result)[using-metrics#ingestion-metrics] metric, which is also emitted for transient failures retired internally by ADX.
+> Failed ingestion logs are only reported for the final state of an ingest operation, unlike the (Ingestion result)[using-metrics#ingestion-metrics] metric, which is emitted for transient failures that are retried internally.

 * **Successful ingestion operations**: These logs have information about successfully completed ingestion operations.
 * **Failed ingestion operations**: These logs have detailed information about failed ingestion operations including error details.